 A lengthy legal battle over an abortion notification law appears to be ending, clearing the way for Illinois to begin enforcing a 1995 measure requiring doctors to notify a girl's parents before she undergoes the procedure.

-The Missouri Senate has passed legislation imposing more restrictions on late-term abortions.
+A Missouri Senate Committee has passed legislation that puts restrictions on the use of abortion-inducing drugs.